The Complete Guide to Auto Repair Shop Marketing

 Make sure your automotive website design includes:

-- Plenty of white space — so it’s easy for your customers to scan and find what they’re looking for, the products or services they need
+- Plenty of white space — so it’s easy for your customers to scan and find what they’re looking for

 - Design elements your customers associate with your shop — your logo, your brand colors, and “trust icons” like any professional certifications or associations you have (including the logos of name-brand suppliers and products you use)

-- Real-time content, especially customer reviews — so your website stays current, builds trust and encourages your customers to stay on your site longer
+- Interactive content, especially customer reviews — so your website stays current, builds trust and encourages your customers to stay on your site longer

 Incorporate Engaging and Digestible Content